SpecFlowOSS/SpecFlow/docs/source/Configuration/Configuration.md

     <tr>
         <td>allowDebugGeneratedFiles</td>
         <td>true|false</td>
         <td>By default, the debugger is configured to step through the generated code.
-This helps you debug your feature files and bindings (see [[Debugging Tests]]).
+This helps you debug your feature files and bindings (see [Debugging Tests]()).
 Disabled this option by setting this attribute to “true”.<br/>
             <b>Default:</b> false</td>
     </tr>
     <tr>
         <td>allowRowTests</td>
         <td>true|false</td>
-        <td>Determines whether "row tests" should be generated for [[scenario outlines|Using Gherkin Language in SpecFlow]].
-This setting is ignored if the [[unit test framework|Unit Test Providers]] does not support row based testing.<br/>
+        <td>Determines whether "row tests" should be generated for [scenario outlines|Using Gherkin Language in SpecFlow]().
+This setting is ignored if the [unit test framework|Unit Test Providers]() does not support row based testing.<br/>
             <b>Default:</b> true</td>
     </tr>
     <tr>
         <td>generateAsyncTests</td>
         <td>true|false</td>
-        <td>Determines whether the generated tests should support [[testing asynchronous code|Testing Silverlight Asynchronous Code]].
+        <td>Determines whether the generated tests should support [testing asynchronous code|Testing Silverlight Asynchronous Code]().
 This setting is currently only supported for the Silverlight platform.<br/>
             <b>Default:</b> false</td>
     </tr>
     <tr>
         <td>path</td>
         <td>path relative to the project folder</td>
         <td>Specifies the custom folder of the SpecFlow generator to be used if it is not in the standard path search list.
-See [[Setup SpecFlow Projects]] for details.<br/>
+See [Setup SpecFlow Projects]() for details.<br/>
             <b>Default:</b> not specified</td>
     </tr>
     <tr>
         <td>dependencies</td>
         <td>custom dependencies</td>
         <td>Specifies the custom dependencies for the SpecFlow generator.
-See [[Plugins]] for details.<br/>
+See [Plugins]() for details.<br/>
             <b>Default:</b> not specified</td>
     </tr>
 </table>